ForgeRock/forgeops-init/6.0/cdm/m-cluster/idm/README.md

 This sample demonstrates bidirectional synchronization between an LDAP directory and an OpenIDM repository.
 For documentation relating to this sample, see https://ea.forgerock.com/docs/idm/samples-guide/index.html#chap-sync-with-ldap-bidirectional

+### What is in this config repository?
+IDM config repos that get mounted under /git on each pod via the charts

+### Common Config
+- Prometheus endpoints exposed
+- Logging to stdout
+- Tuned for m-cluster

+### IDM Config
+- Postgres as repo
+- Syncronization to LDAP